-If you've followed me since my Google+ days you'll know that I once founded and curated for many years (until I passed the baton to others), the B&W Project on G+.
+If you've followed me since my Google+ days you'll know that I once founded and curated for many years (until I passed the torch to others), the B&W Project on G+.
 Back in the day I more often than not processed my photos B&W instead of color, so founding a project on the subject wasn't too off base for me.
-Since those days I've discovered my love of color photography, but I still process in B&W as the mood strikes, and really enjoy fine art B&W photography.
+Since those days I've discovered my love of color photography, but I still process in B&W as the mood strikes, and really enjoy fine art B&W photography

-Anyway, I've been going through my archives, a COVID induced necessity, and I've come across some of the photos I shot for the B&W Project and thought I'd share them here, for those of you who didn't follow me way back when G+ was cool and still live.
+Anyway, I've been going through my archives, a COVID induced necessity, and I've come across some of the photos I shot for the B&W Project and thought I'd share them here, for those of you who didn't follow me way back when G+ was cool and still alive.
 Also for those of you who did follow me but don't mind a walk down memory lane.

 The photo above was taken on my little Olympus 4/3's camera, and I still absolutely love it!
 This is the top portion of the very cool United States Air Force Academy Cadet Chapel in Colorado Springs, Colorado.
 It's a place I wouldn't mind visiting again, as the entire structure is a great piece of architecture and I'd love to capture it all, and do so on a camera that produces photos that are high enough quality to print.
 Until then, I'll just keep gazing upon this.